schematics/schematics/README.md

 # The Design

-Schematics aims to provides helpers for a few types of common needs for Modeling.
+Schematics aims to provides helpers for a few types of common needs for modeling.
 It has been useful on the server-side so far, but I believe it could also serve for building an RPC.

 1. Creating Flexible models